victorwu/graykale/README.md

 1. Drag the "GrayKale.app" file to your apps folder
 2. Drag it to your dashboard for easy access
-3. Click on the app to use it
+3. Click on the app to toggle grayscale color filter
-  - Feel free to rename the file if you like

 #### Build from source (latest update from https://discussions.apple.com/thread/251014144)